slugbyte/unruly-worker.nvim/README.md

 * default features
   * Easily Opt-Out of specific unruly mappings
   * Navigate vim like normal using `yneo`
-  * Vim motions are similar to original
-  * Close to vanilla experience
+  * Close to vanilla vim motion experience
+  * A nice way to navigate the jumplist
   * A healthcheck to ensure your setup is correct
 * basic opt-in features
-  * A nice way to work with LSPs
+  * A nice way to trigger LSPs behavior
   * A nice way to navigate diagnostics
+  * A nice way to focus and manipulate splits
+  * A nice way to work with hlsearch
+  * A nice way to swap lines
   * A nice way to spellcheck
-  * A nice way to swap lines
-  * A nice way to focus and manipulate splits
   * A nice way to create an incrementing column of numbers
+  * A nice way to source lua/vim files
-  * A workman keyboard tmux config
+  * A companion unruly workman keyboard layout tmux config
 * unruly opt-in features
   * Yank, Delete, and Macros use register preselection
   * Yank and Delete have history
   * Keys to lock macro recording and pretty print the macro register
+  * Easily paste edit and load macros
   * A nice way to step through the quickfix list, loclist, and buffers
+  * A blazingly fast way to save and quit
+  * A blazingly fast way to work with marks
   * A status bar text generator that creates a [HUD](https://en.wikipedia.org/wiki/Head-up_display) for unruly-worker's state
-  * A nice way to work with marks and navigate the jumplist
 * plugin support opt-in features
   * Workman keyboard layout for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) auto completion
   * Workman keyboard layout for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) fuzzy search with preview